bartonicek/plotscape/packages/plotscaper/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-In your viewer, you should now see something like the image above, however, your version should be fully interactive (the above image is a static snapshot is because `README.md` does not allow JavaScript, unfortunately).
+In your viewer, you should now see something like the image above, however, your version should be fully interactive (the above image is only a static snapshot because `README.md` does not allow JavaScript).

 Try moving your mouse somewhere over the big scatterplot on the top left, clicking and dragging to select some points.
 You should see the corresponding cases highlight across all the other plots!

-There are many other ways interacting with `plotscaper` figures.
-The list includes:
+There are many other ways interacting with `plotscaper` figures,

-- Assigning selected cases to persistent groups
+including:

+- Zooming and panning
 - Changing the size of objects
 - Increasing/decreasing the opacity (alpha)
-- Panning
+- Assigning selected cases to persistent groups
 - Manipulating parameters such as histogram binwidth and anchor
 - Modifying continuous axis limits
 - Sorting and reordering discrete axes
-- Changing the size of the individual plots
+- Resizing individual plots

-Click on the question mark in the top right of the figure to see the list plus the corresponding key/mouse bindings.
+Click on the question mark in the top right corner of the figure to see the list of the available options plus the corresponding key/mouse bindings.

 ## Anatomy of a `plotscaper` figure

-There are quite a few things happening in the code of the figure above.
-Let’s break it down piece by piece.
+There are quite a few things happening in the code to create the figure above.
+Let’s walk through them piece by piece.

-First, whenever we want to create a `plotscaper` figure, we need to set up a scene.
-A scene is a kind of context into which all plots get placed.
+First, whenever we want to create a `plotscaper` figure, we need to set up a scene object.
+A scene is a kind of global context into which all plots get placed.

 To set up a scene, run: